XRPLF/xrpl-dev-portal/content/concepts/issued-currencies/freezes.md

 ## No Freeze

-The **No Freeze** feature is a setting on an address that permanently gives up the ability to freeze counterparties.
+The **No Freeze** feature is a setting on an address that permanently gives up the ability to freeze counterparties' issued currencies.
 A business can use this feature to treat its issued funds as "more like physical money" in the sense that the business cannot interfere with customers trading it among themselves.

+Reminder: XRP already cannot be frozen.
+The No Freeze feature only applies to other currencies issued in the XRP Ledger.

 The NoFreeze setting has two effects:

 * The issuing address can no longer enable Individual Freeze on trust lines to any counterparty.
 * The issuing address can still enable Global Freeze to enact a global freeze, but the address cannot _disable_ Global Freeze.